Battle of Zinjibar (2011–2012): Continued fighting (October 2011 – February 2012)

 The army launched an offensive targeting the northern Bajdar neighbourhood of Zinjibar at the beginning of October.
-While the 201st Mechanized Brigade made several advances, a Yemeni aircraft mistakenly bombed a school occupied by the 119th Infantry Brigade, which was followed by a militant attack.
-At least 30 soldiers in the school were confirmed to be dead by the Red Crescent, though the government denied any friendly fire.
-By 5 October, the army had reportedly advanced to control the eastern and central parts of Zinjibar, while the militants occupied the remaining areas, including the northern areas bordering Jaar.
-Later in the month, reports emerged of the militants forcing the 39th Armoured Brigade to withdraw to the outskirts of the city after an attack on their local outpost.
+While the 201st Mechanized Brigade made several initial advances, a Yemeni aircraft mistakenly bombed a school occupied by the 119th Infantry Brigade which was followed by a militant attack.
+At least 30 soldiers in the school were confirmed dead by the Red Crescent, though the government denied any friendly fire.
+By 5 October, the army had reportedly advanced to control the eastern and central parts of Zinjibar while the militants occupied the remaining areas, including the northern areas bordering Jaar.
+An airstrike launched by the US the same day struck an AQAP hideout in al-Arqoub, east of Zinjibar, killing five militants.
+Later in the month, reports emerged of the militants forcing the 39th Armoured Brigade to withdraw to the outskirts of the city after an attack on their local outpost, regaining control of some areas in Zinjibar.

 More than 38 militants were reportedly killed in the first two weeks of November.
 A security official said that fighting in Zinjibar was now more scattered and akin to a guerilla war, as the militants "do not have the manpower anymore to clash for continuous days as was the case two months ago."
-Heavy fighting broke out in the city in mid-November, with the army launching artillery shelling at the local government headquarters and the offices of the internal security agency which killed multiple foreign fighters.
+Heavy fighting broke out in mid-November with the army launching artillery shelling at the local government headquarters and the offices of the internal security agency which killed multiple foreign fighters.
 Ansar al-Sharia was reportedly regrouping during November due to persistent raids on houses in the city.
-Outside of the city, Ansar al-Sharia launched an attack on al-Kawd, seizing the entire city and forcing the army to retreat to Dofas.
+Outside of the city, Ansar al-Sharia reportedly seized al-Kawd afters days of intense fighting.